DataDog/datadog-agent/docs/dev/checks/python/check_api.md

-# Anatomy of a Check
+# Anatomy of a Python Check

 An Agent Check is a Python class that inherits from `AgentCheck` and implements the `check` method: